1879 Morgan Silver Dollar Value Checker: Errors List, “CC”, “O”, “S” & No Mint Mark Worth

 1879-CC Morgan Silver Dollar Value

-Values for circulated examples typically range from $200 to $3,200, while high-grade uncirculated specimens command $8,000 to $24,000, with exceptional pieces reaching considerably higher.
+Circulated examples typically range from $200 to $3,200 depending on grade.
+High-grade uncirculated specimens command $8,000 to $24,000, with exceptional pieces climbing much higher.

-For those building a complete Morgan dollar collection, acquiring an 1879-CC in any grade represents a meaningful milestone, though securing examples in Gem condition (MS65 or above) presents a genuine challenge even for experienced collectors.
+From a collecting standpoint, acquiring any 1879-CC in any grade is considered a meaningful milestone.
+Gem examples (MS65 and above) are a genuine challenge even for experienced collectors.

 1879-CC Morgan Silver Dollar (MS) Price/Grade Chart